augustinh22/maptime-salzburg/organisation/03_checklist_event.md

 - [ ] presenter device a.k.a. clicker (wireless, for switching to new slide)
 - [ ] name-tag sticker ("Hello, my name is ... ") and pen
 - [ ] Special for iDEAS:lab: make loud speaker silent (makes annoying noise)
+- [ ] if beverages/snacks are provided: pay-what-you-can donation box
+- [ ] deactivate password of presenter's computer
+- [ ] Wifi password

 ## Video-Recording